 The constitution and law provide for the right to a fair public trial, and an independent judiciary generally enforced this right.
 Defendants enjoy a presumption of innocence and receive prompt, detailed notification of the charges against them.
-The government provides an interpreter, if needed, from the moment charged through all appeals.
-Trials are fair and public and for the most part without delay.
+Trials are fair and public and for the most part held without delay.
 Defendants have the right to be present and consult in a timely manner with an attorney of their choice.
 If a defendant cannot afford an attorney, the government must appoint a public attorney.
 Defendants and their attorneys have adequate time and facilities to prepare a defense.
-Defendants and attorneys have access to government-held evidence in their cases.
+The government provides an interpreter, if needed, from the moment of being charged through all appeals.
 Defendants can confront or question witnesses against them and present witnesses and evidence on their behalf.
 Defendants cannot be compelled to testify or confess guilt, and they have the right to appeal.
-The law extends the above rights to all defendants.